ulric-collaco/ChatRTX/src/rag/how_it_works.md

 # __init__
 specifies paths and names\
 specifies the embedding model\
-specifies the collection function used by other functions which basically changes text to numbers using the embedding function
+specifies the variable used by other functions which basically changes text to numbers using the embedding function

 ### add_documents
 adds the list of text chunks(documents) and info about each chunk (a list of dict or metadata) and ids